thingsboard/thingsboard.github.io/docs/user-guide/contribution/widgets-development.md

     };
 ```

-#### Creating simple widgets
+### Creating simple widgets

-Below is set of simple steps how to create minimal widgets of each type.
+Below is the set of simple tutorials how to create minimal widgets of each type.
-In order to minimize amount of code used the Angular approach will be used.
+In order to minimize amount of code the Angular framework will be used, on which ThingsBoard UI is actually based.
-By the way you can always use pure JavaScript code or use jQuery functions in your widget code.
+By the way you can always use pure JavaScript or jQuery API in your widget code.

-##### Latest Values widget
+#### Latest Values widget

 In the **Widgets Bundle** view click on the big “+” button in the bottom-right part of the screen and then click on the “Create new widget type” button.
 Click on the **Latest Values** button in the **Select widget type** popup.